By early 2024, the sales team was promising things the system couldn't deliver.

 Dense but necessary: every field existed for operational integrity.
 The solution wasn't simplification at any cost, but making consequences visible.

 Could we simplify?
 Sure.
 But simplify what?
 Every field existed because it was necessary for operations to function.
 If we omitted information to "keep it clean," the error would appear elsewhere, usually in financial reconciliation or a misconfigured contract.
+That’s a no no for data integrity and, for obvious reasons, the whole pipeline of metrics.

 So we made peace with complexity.
 The solution wasn't to simplify at any cost.
 It was to make consequences visible and language consistent.